 Are you passionate about providing outstanding care that brings the six Cs (care, compassion, courage, communication, commitment and competence) to life?
-If so we want to hear from you.

 An exciting opportunity has arisen for a Physical Health Practice Nurse here at Cawston Park, an award winning independent specialist service registered with the Care Quality Commission (CQC).

 Our service provides support for people with complex mental health and physical health needs, and behaviours of concern.
 We pride ourselves in our strong focus on teamwork and service development in the pursuit of excellence in relation to patient care.

 We are looking for someone with exceptional clinical and communication skills, as well as personal qualities, to develop effective partnership working with other primary health care providers.
 Driven by ‘Improving the NHS England improving the physical health of people with mental health problems (Five Year Forward View for Mental Health (2016)’, you will develop a wider partnership working in order to achieve KPIs for the best outcomes for patients.
 Furthermore, we will require someone who is dynamic and passionate and committed to achieving quality outcomes that can demonstrate strong values and create and foster a culture that supports and enables individuals, and teams, to thrive and develop.
 The needs of the patients are paramount in everything we do, and we need you to make a difference.
 Your role will require knowledge and skill sets in the Infection, Prevention and Control area which you will lead on, supported by our Infection control consultant.